Akashic101/LightsOut/README.md

 "* * . * *" | ". . + . .
 "* * * . ." | ". + . . .

+All those patterns of course also work mirrored, if thats the case just mirror the top line aswell

 For a 9x9 puzzle, you will either end up with a dark bottom row, or

 "* . * . * . * .*"